-Danielle Bregoli, aka Bhad Bhabie, is coming forward about her experience at Turn-About Ranch in Escalante, Utah.
+Danielle Bregoli, aka Bhad Bhabie, is coming forward about her experience at Turn-About Ranch in Escalante, UT.
 She was placed in the troubled teen wilderness program following her viral appearance on Dr. Phil in 2016.
-In a YouTube video uploaded on Friday, she details how she was kidnapped in the middle of the night, handcuffed, and taken to the isolated ranch, where she was denied "necessity privileges" and witnessed troubling behaviour, including other children being physically restrained by staff.
+In a YouTube video uploaded on Friday, she details how she was kidnapped in the middle of the night, handcuffed, and taken to the isolated ranch, where she was denied "necessity privileges" and witnessed troubling behavior, including other children being physically restrained by staff.
 Bregoli, who is now 18, was sent to the abusive program when she was just 13 years old.

 "I was taken there against my will," Bregoli shares. "[They] come in the middle of the night, they don’t tell [the kids] where they’re going.
 They just take them, handcuff them, and put them in the car.
 It’s basically like kidnapping."